 Lerissa, born and raised on the Sunshine Coast, is a proud descendant of the Quandamooka People of North Stradbroke Island.
-She commenced her employment with NCACCH as an Administration Officer in 2012 and was promoted to Project Officer in March 2016.
+She commenced employment with NCACCH as an Administration Officer in 2012 and was promoted to Project Officer in March 2016.
 Lerissa had an exciting start to 2018, being the successful applicant of the Indigenous Health Project Officer role.
 Lerissa is embracing her new role engaging with General Practitioners and their staff, to create awareness and gain understanding of the health needs of our Aboriginal and/or Torres Strait Islander community.

 Nicole McDermott – Coordinator (Chronic Disease Management Program)